Karry327/Karry327/README.md

 ## Hi there 👋 I'm Karry327
-## THEN I NEVER TO TRY TO DO LIKE THIS
+## THEN I NEVER TO TRY TO DO LIKE THIS.🌱
-## TO BE HONEST, IT'S FUNNY
+## TO BE HONEST, IT'S FUNNY.🔭
-## I WILL TRY MY BEST TO LEARN IT.
+## I WILL TRY MY BEST TO LEARN IT.💬

 <!--
 **Karry327/Karry327** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.